AstraZeneca/runnable/docs/getting_started/installation.md

 ---
 !!!
 Note

+   The core package of magnus is magnus-core and not magnus.

 ---

-We recommend that you install magnus in a virtualenv specific to the project and also poetry for your application development.
+We recommend that you install magnus in a virtual environment specific to the project and also poetry for your application development.

 The command to install in a poetry managed virtual environment

 ```
-poetry install magnus
+poetry add magnus-core
 ```